 - Corporate planners organize internal business meetings and meetings between businesses.

 - Government meeting planners organize meetings for government officials and agencies.
-As a government planner, you may want to consider government meeting planning to show you know government buying policies and travel regulations.
+As a government planner, you may want to consider getting certified in government meeting planning to show you know government buying policies and travel regulations.

 - Convention service managers working for hotels and convention centers help organize major events and are liaisons between the meeting facility and planners who work for associations, businesses and government.